General Chemistry Advising Fall 2017

 The goal for your summer work with ALEKS

-Your summer goal is to complete all the topics appropriate for the course that you have selected for the fall term.
-At the end of the objective, ALEKS will likely give you an assessment to make sure you are remembering what you are learning.
+For students in CH109 and CH111, your summer goal is to complete all the topics in your ALEKS course; these are the topics that your instructors feel are necessary for you to know before beginning the course.
+At the end of the objective, ALEKS will likely give you an assessment to make sure you are remembering what you are learning (though not always; do not worry if you don’t trigger another assessment).
 If you feel that you are in the wrong course (perhaps because there is too much material that you haven’t yet learned), then you are welcome to switch courses over the summer.
 Make sure to switch to the appropriate ALEKS course (see ALEKS technical support for help switching courses) and to complete the objectives for that course.

 If things go wrong…

 ALEKS is a computer program, and it operates over the Internet.
 Part of it operates on the ALEKS servers, in California, but part of it also operates on your browser and your computer, wherever you are.
 With this many working parts, it’s sometimes possible for things to go wrong, either a little bit or a lot, in confusing ways.
 Here are some things that could happen, and what to do about them:

 - Your browser or computer freezes up, won’t display things correctly, et cetera.
 This is almost always a problem located within your browser.
 The best thing to try immediately is to quit the browser and restart it, or if the computer is not acting right, reboot the computer.
 That will start everything fresh.
 If this doesn’t work try a different computer before contacting support.

 - Don’t worry about your work in ALEKS!
 ALEKS saves what you do as you go along, so when you log back into ALEKS you’ll be just where you left off, even if you were right in the middle of an assessment or tutorial.
 To prevent problems like this, it’s often wise not to be asking the browser to do too much else while you’re working on ALEKS.